 Las Vegas.
 Even the name conjures up things not spoken of where she was from.
-A tough city where sin is celebrated openly, while quietly leaving trails of shattered lives in its wake.
-The lives she was sent to help.
-Drug addicts, hippies, gamblers who lost everything for just “one more chance” and church kids burned out on religion, were finding God in this most unlikely place.
+A tough city where perversion and sin are celebrated openly while quietly leaving trails of shattered lives in its wake.
+Lives she was compelled to help.
+Strung out drug addicts. vagabond hippies and gamblers who’d lost everything for just “one more chance.”
+Then there were the church kids burned out on their parents’ religion.
+An unlikely group was flocking around her in this most unlikely place.

-Many of her comrades, who had eagerly joined with her in this commission the previous year, had been moving away one by one.
-A ministry friend journeyed back to Oklahoma, another left to become a missionary, and one moved to Texas…all with good enough reasons, but it didn’t ease her feelings of abandonment.
-At least she still had Betty.
-A kind and strong woman of God who was business smart and had the heart of a servant.
-Bertie depended on her and was so very thankful she stayed but an assignment this big needed others who were also willing to get in the trenches with her.
+Many of her comrades, who had eagerly joined her in this mission, started moving away.
+One of her lifelong friends had just moved back to Oklahoma.
+Another left to minister on a Native American reservation.
+Even her closest friend had just moved to Texas.
+Everyone had good enough reasons for leaving, but it still didn’t ease her feelings of abandonment.
+She thought, I don’t think I’ve ever felt so alone and so overwhelmed.
+At least I still have Betty.
+Betty was a kind, strong woman who was business smart and had the heart of a servant.
+Bertie depended on her and was very thankful she stayed, but an assignment this big, needed others willing to get into the trenches with her.

 It was 1972, and she had many tough years behind her.
 But this?
 This was challenging her to the core.
 She whispered, “Father, You’ve never failed me.”
 She slowly drew a circle in the sand.